willGuimont/willGuimont.github.io/content/blog/2023-03-23-transformers/index.md

 The code is heavily commented and should be easy to follow.

 This repository also contains some popular transformer-based models, such as Vision Transformer.

+This was made while developping new practical exercises for <a class="external" href="https://github.com/ulaval-damas/glo4030-labs" target="_blank">GLO-7030 at Université Laval</a>.